Wisconsin flag

 State Requirements

 Wisconsin has moderate homeschool requirements.
-Families must provide at least 875 hours of instruction per year.
-You'll need to file notice with your state education department.
+Families must log at least 875 hours of instruction per year, and you'll file notice with the state Department of Education.

 875 hours/year